menu

 Setting & Lifestyle

-Being a small village, Roseville does not have a public transit system used by locals to get to and from work.
+Roseville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Roseville in 2022 was $32,341, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $129,364 for a family of four.
+The per capita income in Roseville in 2022 was $31,754, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $127,016 for a family of four.
 However, Roseville contains both very wealthy and poor people as well.

-Roseville is a somewhat ethnically-diverse village.
 The people who call Roseville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Roseville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roseville include German, English, Irish, Polish, and Welsh.
+Important ancestries of people in Roseville include German, English, Irish, Polish, and French.

 The most common language spoken in Roseville is English.
 Other important languages spoken here include Spanish and Polish.